rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/content.md

 <p>
 These modern approaches  are  mushrooming because it is easy to setup and accessible due to Cloud providers who readily provide the platform services.

-However, this phenomenon has led to multiple issues and inefficiencies, which i want to address in this blog.
+However, this phenomenon has led to multiple issues and inefficiencies, Some of the top issue are highlighted below.

 #### PROBLEM STATEMENT